Spectacular Culinary Experiences: Places To Eat In Singapore!

 #2 True Blue Cuisine, Peranakan Restaurant

-Situated on the Armenian Street and in the heart of the Peranakan enclave – Katong, True Blue Cuisine is one of those rare places in Singapore that lets you indulge in authentic Peranakan delicacies.
+Situated on the Armenian Street and in the heart of the Peranakan enclave – Katong, True Blue Cuisine is one of those rare places to eat in Singapore that lets you indulge in authentic Peranakan delicacies.
 Adorned with traditional earthenware, gorgeous artwork and historic memorabilia, this restaurant brings to life an all-round experience of the fascinating Peranakan culture.
 But it’s the intensely rich food accented with tangy and sour flavours that steals the show!
 Peranakan cuisine, which features a beautiful blend of Malay, Chinese, and other south-east Asian influences can be savoured in the many culinary treats served at True Blue, one of the amazing places to eat in Singapore.

 Must Try: Savour classics like Banana Blossom Salad with Cucumber, Rendang, Steamed Tapioca Balls with Optional Durian Fruit, Itek Sio (duck), and Ayam Buah Keluak (chicken)

 #3 Saha, Signature Indian Restaurant & Terrace Bar